Student Advice

 University sandwich course

-What is a sandwich course?
+What is a Sandwich course?

-How long is my placement on a sandwich course?
+How long is my placement on a Sandwich course?

 This really depends on the course itself and depends on the university that you’re at.
-You have two types of sandwich degrees, “thick” or “thin”.
+You have two types of Sandwich degrees, “thick” or “thin”.

-A “thick” sandwich course is a continuous placement that generally lasts a year.
-A “thin” sandwich course is made up of two or more placements.
 Your placements can take as long as is necessary, but you will generally find that most placements last for a year.

-Are placements optional as part of a sandwich course?
+Are placements optional as part of a Sandwich course?

-Some universities have made placements and sandwich degrees mandatory in certain subjects.
+Some universities have made placements and Sandwich degrees mandatory in certain subjects.
 Universities such as the University of Bath or Lancaster University have started to set a trend among universities in the UK, by introducing a number of mandatory placements for those studying certain subjects.

-Is there any advantage to studying a sandwich course?
+Is there any advantage to studying a Sandwich course?

 For example, if you are looking to become an Accountant, the company you are applying to will want you to have an Accountancy degree and experience.
-If you are studying a sandwich course as part of your degree, you will have the all-important experience required!
+If you are studying a Sandwich course as part of your degree, you will have the all-important experience required!

 The course will also give you some valuable insight into the world you’re learning about and will allow you to learn more and more about the industry, not just the theory.

-Can a sandwich course affect my earning potential?
+Can a Sandwich course affect my earning potential?

-This is not always going to happen of course, but a number of companies tend to increase your starting salary as a result of your experience in this field.
-You might even be able to attract a higher position in the company, rather than having to settle for an entry-level position.
+Yes, it can, but in a good way!
+This is not always going to happen, of course, but a number of companies tend to increase your starting salary as a result of your experience in the field.

 How much assistance will my university give me with finding a placement?

-When it comes to a sandwich course uni, some universities expect you to find your own placements and to contact the companies and handle all of this yourself.
+This really depends on the university that you’re at.
+When it comes to a Sandwich course university, you may be expected to find your own placements and to contact the companies and handle all of this yourself.
 For the most part, you will be expected to find your own placements, but your university will always lend a helping hand, whether that be a character reference or aiding you in your application.

 Some universities have also been known to have pre-determined placements for students available, though this is rare.
 It’s best to ask your university prior to application or at a university open day.